 Moulds should be cleaned in warm soapy water at least once a week.
 The hearing aid must be separated from the mould before the mould is washed.
 Please try to keep the left hearing aid with the left mould and the right hearing aid with the right mould.
 The best way to ensure this is to separate, clean and re-attach the right hearing aid and then the left aid.
 Before reattaching the hearing aid please ensure all moisture has been removed from the tube inside the mould, the puffer can be used for this.

 What should I do if my child’s hearing aids no longer fit?
 (ITE only)

 New shells are usually needed if you can hear a high pitched whistling noise coming from the hearing aid while in the child’s ear.
 This indicates the hearing aid is no-longer a good fit.
-If your child needs new shells please come in to our open access clinic.
+If your child needs new shells please contact the paediatric secretary on 01642 854071 for an appointment.
 There an audiologist will take a new impression of your child’s ear.
-Approximately one week later you will be requested to drop the old poorly fitting hearing aid in to the Audiology Department.
+Approximately one week later you will be requested to drop the old poorly fitting hearing aid in to the audiology department.
 This is to enable our ear mould laboratory to place the inner workings of the hearing aid into the new shell.
 The new hearing aid can either be posted out, or you can return to the open access clinic to have the hearing aid/s fitted.

 Hearing aids can be wiped over with an alcohol wipe e.g. a baby wipe.
 Once your child has stopped wearing their hearing aids for the day, it’s a good idea to check the sound out-let it to the ear is not blocked with wax.
 If wax is present a wax pick can be used to remove the wax.
-If you don’t have a wax pick please attend the open access repair service.
+If you don’t have a wax pick please contact the paediatric secretary on 01642 854071.

 What happens if my child’s hearing changes?